asabitov/aws-bastion-template/README.md

-# AWS bastion host template
+# AWS Bastion Host Template
 This CloudFormation template creates a typical AWS bastion, which has all essential software installed for DevOps projects.

 Just run: